-Through our partnership with the Pennsylvania Council on the Arts’ Arts in Education Division, Pittsburgh Filmmakers/Pittsburgh Center for the Arts (PF/PCA) offers Artist Residency Projects and other vital arts services to schools, community organizations, and nonprofit service agencies working with both children and adults in Allegheny, Beaver, Greene, and Washington counties.
+Through our partnership with the Pennsylvania Council on the Arts’ Arts in Education Division, Pittsburgh Center for Arts & Media (PCA&M) offers Artist Residency Projects and other vital arts services to schools, community organizations, and nonprofit service agencies working with both children and adults in Allegheny, Beaver, Greene, and Washington counties.

 Check out other recent residency projects on our Project Highlights page.